joshjh2002/software-engineering-models/LearningPlan.md

 ## Introduction
 In this essay, I have been researching and writing about my degree in Computer Science, including the content and the time managment skills required to sucessfully complete my degree.
 I will be constructing a Work Breakdown Structure to show all the aspects of my degree, and the topics and modules I would like to complete based on my personal interests and skills.
 I will also build a Gantt diagram to show the time I shpuld be spending on my degree and each module in turn.

-I am a Computer Science student at the University of Reading, and I have a background in computing, in both and educational and work-related sense.
+I am a Computer Science student at the University of Reading, and I have a background in computing, in both an educational and work-related sense.
 I have completed an A-Level in Computer Science, and I work for a web-based retail company, where I oversee technical support and IT.
 I am excited to complete a degree in Computer Science and further understand what is, frankly, a fundemental part of everyones lives in the Information Age.
 I am going to break-down my degree and all the aspects within it, outlining the researching and topics I will involve myself in to better understand the topics I am intersted in.

 ## Background
 To complete my degree, I must complete a large amount of work to show my understanding of the topic and what I need to do to succeed.
 In this report, I will be outlining my degree and what I have to do in order to accomplish it, as well as provide a Gantt chart to show the time alloted to each portion of my degree.